HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 ### Games

 - Games like sifu, cuphead and dead cells will be easier when you think about them as games about dodging / parrying, not fighting

+- Formally, animations control the viewer.
+But in games, the verwer controls the animation.
+That's the kind of lens you look through when animating for games.
+-